 |Add Google Analytics||See instructions||See instructions||See instructions||See instructions||See instructions||See instructions|

 |Add Google Search Console||See instructions||See instructions||See instructions||See instructions||See instructions||Possible (no help article available)|

 |SEO Wizard/Assistant||Yes (Wix SEO Wiz)||No||No||No||No||Yes (GoDaddy SEO Tool)|

 |Conclusion||Excellent website builder with limitations in image SEO.
 Detailed Wix SEO analysis.||Solid and reliable website builder for SEO.
 Detailed SEO analysis.||Good for SEO and a great website builder||Decent SEO settings but it lacks truly advanced features like 301 redirects||Good website builder for SEO, but also lacking advanced SEO features||Poor SEO features, the only positive aspect is the SEO Tool.|

 |Free Trial||Try Wix||Try Squarespace||Try Weebly||Try Zyro||Try Webnode||Try GoDaddy Website Builder|

 *Your website name will always be appended to your page titles.

 ** It’s possible to add alt text for images but it’s not always an easy implementation.

-> Compare the rest of these website builders’ features with our in-depth reviews
+> Compare the rest of these website builders’ features with our in-depth website builder reviews

-Be aware that some website builders even offer more advanced features, such as the possibility to add canonical tags, integrate custom scripts to their pages (e.g. to install Google Analytics) or even set pages to “not index”.
+Be aware that some website builders even offer more advanced SEO features, such as the possibility to add canonical tags, integrate custom scripts to their pages (e.g. to install Google Analytics) or even set pages to “not index”.
 Some even comes with a live Google results snippet that lets you see how your page will look in Google.
-However, the basic features are the ones in the table, and they should be the first place to start developing an efficient SEO strategy.
+However, the basic SEO features are the ones in the table, and they should be the first place to start developing a successful SEO strategy.